Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

-Graduates are able to understand the importance of urban ecosystems and the significance for neighborhoods and buildings.
+Alumni are able to understand the importance of urban ecosystems and the significance for neighborhoods and buildings.
 They will be able to describe the effect of climatic change and its consequences.
 They acquire basic knowledge of how to apply measures to improve the urban climate and adapt climate change.

 Superior module: